Coptotermes lacteus M8

 Description

-Fragments of this mound were collected North of Sydney, Australia.
+Fragments of this mound were collected from Olney State Forest, North of Sydney, Australia.
 The mound was built on the side of a road.
 There had heavy rain the week before this specimen was sampled and the external crust was soft and humid; it could be destroyed with the bare hand.
 Under the crust there were thin rods apparently made of carton-like / digested material, probably indicating some termite activity.

 Technical data sheet